vitor-correia10/project-m3-slingair/README.md

 ### Minimum Viable Product Details

-1. user can select a flight from a dropdown (or buttons, or radio ). _Current implementation of an input field is not ideal._
+1. user can select a flight from a dropdown. _Current implementation of an input field is not ideal._
 2. user can select an available seat.
-3. user can enter his/her personal information.
+3. user can enter their personal information.
 4. user can view the flight confirmation page.
-5. given a `userId` (or other user info --up to you), user should be able to view his reservation.
+5. given a `userId` (or other user info - up to you), user should be able to view their reservation.

 _Note that mutated test data will be preserved as long as your server is running.
 It stays in memory.
 The changes will only be reset when the server is restarted._

 ### Optional

-1. Connect to the remote db/server to get "live" data.
-See the `dev_notes` for information on the endpoints.
-2. Create an admin page that displays the seat status for a flight.
+1. Create an admin page that displays the seat status for a flight.
    - you could reuse the flight selection method you implemented above.
    - this page should display a table of all seats, and their status.
-3. The admin page also displays the name of the user in the seat.
+2. The admin page also displays the name of the user in the seat.
-4. Each seat also has a link to view the reservation details.
+3. Each seat also has a link to view the reservation details.